inbravo/travel/march-2018/chakrata.md

 *	Bypassed Meerut city, took the left turn and riding on a better road to Haridwar
 *	No sign of sun lights, some village boys are doing morning run, aspiring to join armed forces of India
 *	I was recalling my old days, when i use to run barefoot and testing my physical endurance
-*	And i am passed by few riders on KTM Duke motorcycle, gone like a wind
-*	There are various types of rider spirits; i felt like i am the slowest one!
+*	Few riders on KTM Duke motorcycle, passed me like a wind.
+There are various types of rider spirits; i felt like i am the slowest one!

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/mzfrngr.jpg)

 ##  6:00 AM Muzaffarnagar
 *	Bypassing one of the oldest city of Uttar Pradesh, back in days very famous for crimes
-*	It’s the last days of north Indian winter and i am stiff like log.
-I am using the famous breathing techniques of The Iceman [Wim Hoff](https://en.wikipedia.org/wiki/Wim_Hof)
+*	It’s the last days of north Indian winter and i am stiff like log owing to the cold winds.
+Using the breathing techniques of [Wim Hoff](https://en.wikipedia.org/wiki/Wim_Hof)
-*	Few minor stops to empty my bladder and take pictures of growing wheat crop
+*	Few minor stops to empty my bladder and take pictures of fields with growing wheat crop

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/IMG_20180310_073031.jpg)